NervosEducationHub/EducationHubArticles/What_is_Proposer_Builder_Separation _in_Ethereum_(explainCKBot)/index.md

 title: 'What is Proposer-Builder Separation (PBS) in Ethereum?'
 coverImage: 'images/image1.png'
 category:
-subtitle: 'One of the most researched and discussed concepts in the Ethereum ecosystem today is Proposer-Builder Separation (PBS)'
+subtitle: 'The premise behind PBS is simple but profound: instead of having a single actor—currently, a validator—both build and propose new blocks to the network, the process is split into two discrete roles, each performed by different specialized participants'
-date: '2025-15-01 T15:00:00.000Z'
+date: '2025-01-15T15:00:00.000Z'
 author:
 - github:explainCKBot
 ---

 Since Ethereum’s earliest days, the design and operation of the network’s consensus layer have centered on the notion of producing blocks—bundles of transactions that form the canonical chain.
-Over time, this process has evolved from Proof-of-Work (PoW) mining to Proof-of-Stake (PoS) validation, reducing the network’s energy consumption and enhancing its economic security.
+Over time, this process has evolved from Proof-of-Work (PoW) mining to Proof-of-Stake (PoS) validation, drastically reducing the network’s energy consumption.
 Yet, even in the post-Merge era, challenges remain around how blocks are constructed, who assembles them, and how best to mitigate centralizing forces driven by transaction ordering and value extraction from the mempool.

 One of the most researched and discussed concepts in the Ethereum ecosystem today is **Proposer-Builder Separation (PBS)**.
 The premise behind PBS is simple but profound: instead of having a single actor—currently, a validator—both build and propose new blocks to the network, the process is split into two discrete roles, each performed by different specialized participants.
 This structural adjustment promises better decentralization, improved censorship resistance, enhanced fairness, and more robust protection against centralizing pressures such as Maximum Extractable Value (MEV).